 I have now been practising consistently for the last 20+ years and teaching karate is a real passion.
 I know everybody who comes to the club and invest my time wholeheartedly in their development.

 Maybe, like me, you also feel like something is missing or that you would like to try a new activity?
 Perhaps you too can find what you are looking for in Karate.
 So if you find yourself at the door of the dojo thinking “I’m a beginner… everybody else looks like they know what they are doing…” or “I need to get myself fit before I try that…” don’t worry, just step inside.
-Everybody has been a beginner and your fitness levels will improve through regular training.
+You may find it difficult at first but through regular training your coordination and fitness levels will improve.
+Everybody in the class was once a beginner so they all appreciate how it feels to make that first step.

 There will never be a better time to start than now.